elastic/enterprise-search-ruby/README.md

 `elasticsearch-transport` defines a [number of exception classes](https://github.com/elasticsearch/elasticsearch-ruby/blob/master/elasticsearch-transport/lib/elasticsearch/transport/transport/errors.rb) for various client and server errors, as well as unsuccessful HTTP responses, making it possible to rescue specific exceptions with desired granularity.
 More details [here](https://github.com/elastic/elasticsearch-ruby/tree/master/elasticsearch-transport#exception-handling).

 You can find the full documentation for `elasticsearch-transport` at [RubyDoc](https://rubydoc.info/gems/elasticsearch-transport).

+### Setting the host and port

+If you don't specify a host and port, the client will default to `http://localhost:3002`.

 ## Generating the API Code